WZLO

-WZLO (103.1 MHz) is a commercial FM radio station broadcasting an adult album alternative format.
+WZLO (103.1 FM) is a commercial radio station that broadcasts an adult contemporary format.
 Licensed to Dover-Foxcroft, Maine, the station serves the Bangor area.
-It is also broadcast on 98.3 in Bangor using an FM translator.
 The studios and offices are in Bangor, while the transmitter is off Route 15 in Charleston, Maine.

-The station is owned by The Zone Corporation, the broadcast company owned by authors Tabitha and Stephen King.
+The station is owned by Mix Maine Media, through licensee J. Hanson Company, and simulcasts WFMX from Skowhegan.